aws/s2n-tls/bindings/rust/bench/README.md

 ## Setup

 Setup is easy!
 Just have OpenSSL installed and generate Rust bindings for s2n-tls using `bindings/rust/generate.sh`.
-To bench with AWS-LC, Amazon's custom libcrypto implementation, run `use-awslc.sh`, which builds s2n-tls with AWS-LC, generates Rust bindings, and runs benchmarks.
+To bench with AWS-LC, Amazon's custom libcrypto implementation, run `use-awslc-s2n.sh` or `use-awslc-rustls.sh`, which sets up the benchmarks to use AWS-LC for s2n-tls and Rustls, respectively.
+To stop benching with AWS-LC, delete `.cargo/config.toml`.

 ## Running benchmarks